EESSI/docs/docs/contributing_sw/debugging_failed_builds.md

 - Our working directory will be different
 - Our installpath will be different

 For both, any writeable path will do.
-In this example, we will choose `/tmp/easybuild` as our workdir, and `$HOME/.local/easybuild` as our installpath.
+In this example, we create a unique temporary directory inside `/tmp` to serve both as our workdir and installpath.
 Finally, we will source the `configure_easybuild` script, which will configure EasyBuild by setting environment variables.

 ```
-export WORKDIR=/tmp/easybuild
+export WORKDIR=$(mktemp --directory --tmpdir=/tmp  -t eessi.XXXXXXXXXX)
 source configure_easybuild
-export EASYBUILD_INSTALLPATH=/tmp/easybuild
+export EASYBUILD_INSTALLPATH=${WORKDIR}
 ```
+!!!
+Note
+    If you started the container using --resume, you probably want WORKDIR to point to the workdir you created previously, instead of create a new, temporary directory.

+!!!
+Note
+    If you want to replicate a build with `generic` optimization (i.e. in `$EESSI_CVMFS_REPO/versions/${EESSI_PILOT_VERSION}/software/${EESSI_OS_TYPE}/${EESSI_CPU_FAMILY}/generic`) you will need to set `export EASYBUILD_OPTARCH=GENERIC`.

-Note that you probably also want to add the path where the modules are installed to your `MODULEPATH`:
+Next, add the path where the modules are installed to your `MODULEPATH`, so that you can easily find these with `module av` after installation has completed:
 ```
 module use ${EASYBUILD_INSTALLPATH}/modules/all
 ```